Class 2

 • Cost of “warm” models: 10-30 percentage point increase in error rate

-• 40% increase in probability of agreeing with false beliefs
+• 40% higher probability of agreeing with false beliefs

 What this means for vibe coders:

-When you ask AI “did this turn out well?”, AI answers “yes, it works great” with 58% probability.
-Regardless of whether it actually works.
+When you ask AI “Is this working properly?”, there is a 58% chance AI responds “Yes, it’s working great.”
+Regardless of whether it actually is.
 If you trust AI’s self-report and move on, problems accumulate.

-AI: "Yes, it works!" (actually error handling is missing)
+AI: "Yes, it works great!" (error handling is actually missing)

-AI: "Done!" (doesn't even know login is broken and piles payment on top)
+AI: "Done!" (does not even know login is broken, stacks payments on top)

-If you trust AI’s “Done!” without verification, you’re building a house on sand.
+If you trust AI’s “Done” without verification, you are building a house on sand.

 The Math of Multiplication: Why It Crumbles at 5

-After reading this far, you might think “but it works fine, doesn’t it?”
-Up to 1-3 features, it actually does.
-The problem is the math when features increase.
+Having read this far, you might think “But it still works fine, doesn’t it?”
+It does indeed work fine for 1-3 features.
+The problem is the math when features grow.

 But what happens when you chain this 97% step multiple times?
-Chaining means connecting tasks sequentially.
-Step 1’s result feeds into Step 2, Step 2’s into Step 3.
-The 3% chance of error at each step multiplies:
+Chaining means connecting tasks in sequence.
+Step 1’s result feeds into step 2, step 2’s into step 3.
+At each step, the 3% chance of error multiplies:

 197.0%